daresnick/Case-Study-II-share/report.md

 <br>

-- **3.)
-Download 'CityTemp' data set.
+###(iii) Download 'CityTemp' data set.
 Find the difference between the maximum and the minimum temperatures for each major city and report/visualize top 20 cities with maximum differences for the period since 1900.**

 #### Load data